 - The east pedestrian crosswalk at Sunset Drive and Gulfstream Avenue is closed.
 The west pedestrian crosswalk is available to cross Gulfstream Avenue.
 Signage and pedestrian barricades are in place for guidance.

-- Marina Jacks north parking lot entrance/exit on Gulfstream Avenue will be closed to vehicular traffic.
+- Marina Jacks north parking lot entrance/exit on Gulfstream Avenue is closed to vehicular traffic.
 Motorists may access the parking lot via Bayfront Drive at Main Street/Marina Plaza.
 No through traffic allowed through this area.
 Motorist may not exit the Marina Jacks parking lot via Bayfront Drive at Main Street/Marina Plaza.
 The south exit at Ringling Boulevard must be used to exit Marina Jacks.

 - Eastbound through travel lane on Gulfstream Avenue (towards downtown) will remain closed.
 Use alternate routes via Ringling Boulevard or Fruitville Road.